 The project began when Deboragh Varnel, Director of the TM for Women Centre in Vancouver, contacted the Team Coordinator for Critical Incident Stress Management at the Vancouver Fire and Rescue Services.
 The Team Coordinator gave Deboragh permission to invite female firefighters to an introductory presentation on the TM technique.

 Each of the 13 firefighters who learned TM was tested for perceived stress before learning the technique, and again after three months of practice.
-The results were very positive with many of the participants expressing a deep appreciation for being able to learn a way to release stress, find an inner calm and stability and discover newfound appreciation of life.
+The results were very positive with many of the participants expressing a deep appreciation for being able to learn a way to release stress, find an inner calm and stability and discover a newfound appreciation of life.

 Read more about the project.
 Extinguishing Stress in Women Firefighters (pdf)